 - club soda

-- Add strawberries, rhubarb, sugar and water to a medium pot.
-Bring to a boil.
-Lower heat and let simmer for 20 minutes, or until fruit is broken down.
-Let the mixture cool to room temperature.
+- In a medium pot, bring strawberries, rhubarb, sugar and water to a boil.
+Lower heat and let simmer, stirring occasionally, until fruit is broken down, about 20 minutes.